iconify/tools/README.md

 You can see usage examples in unit tests: tests/core/svg_test.js

-### Collection class
+### Json class

-Collection is a set of SVG instances.
+Json is a set of SVG instances.

-You can find code in src/collection.js
+You can find code in src/json.js

-To create Collection instance use this:
+To create Json instance use this:

 ```
-let collection = new tools.Collection();
+let collection = new tools.Json();
 ```

 That will create empty collection.